softworkz/emby-wiki/Library-Structure.md

       /The Lord of the Rings - The Return of The King
 </pre>

+In order to be detected as a boxset, the folder must have [boxset] within the name, or a collection.xml metadata file within it.

 ####Special Features

 Special features for movies can be stored in a specials folder under movie folders.